 Recovery from TM may be absent, partial or complete and generally begins within 1 to 3 months after acute treatment.
-Significant recovery is unlikely, if no improvement occurs by 3 months.
 Subsequent to the initial attack, approximately 1/3 of individuals recover with little or only minor symptoms, 1/3 are left with a moderate degree of permanent disability and 1/3 have virtually no recovery and are left severely functionally disabled.
 Most show good to fair recovery.
 The rapid progression of clinical symptoms, the presence of back pain, and the presence of spinal shock, as well as para-clinical evidence, such as absent central conduction on evoked potential testing and the presence of 14-3-3 protein in the cerebrospinal fluid (CSF) during the acute phase are often indicators of a less complete recovery.